christiskatsouris/Nonstationary/README.md

 - Peng, F., Cebula, R. J., Foley, M., & Zhan, K. (2016).
 Estimation of the liquidity trap using a panel threshold model.
 Applied Economics Letters, 23(16), 1134-1137.
 - Pesaran, M. H., & Pick, A. (2007).
 Econometric issues in the analysis of contagion.
 Journal of Economic Dynamics and Control, 31(4), 1245-1277.
 - Yu, P. (2012).
 Likelihood estimation and inference in threshold regression.
 Journal of Econometrics, 167(1), 274-294.

+## Application 2: Threshold Cointegration Model (Advanced Topics)

+A threshold cointegration model allows to investigate nonlinearities which exhibit time series nonstationarity and cointegration dynamics.
+A suitable modelling framework to capture such dynamics is proposed by Hansen and Seo (2002).

 # Reading List